lizmat/raku-all-modules/p6-pdf/PDF-p6/README.md

 %%EOF
 ```

 The `<<` ... `>>` delimited section is the trailer dictionary and the main entry point into the document.
-The entry `/Info 1 0 R`
-is an indirect reference to the first object (object number 1, generation 0) described above.
+The entry `/Info 1 0 R` is an indirect reference to the first object (object number 1, generation 0) described above.

 We can quickly put PDF to work using the Perl 6 REPL, to better explore the document:

 ```
-snoopy: ~/git/perl6-PDF $ perl6 -MPDF
+snoopy: ~/git/perl6-PDF $ perl6 -M PDF
-> my $doc = PDF.open: "t/example.pdf"
+> my $doc = PDF.open: "examples/helloworld.pdf"
 ID => [CÜ{ÃHADCN:C CÜ{ÃHADCN:C], Info => ind-ref => [1 0], Root => ind-ref => [2 0]
 > $doc.keys
 (Root Info ID)